denysvitali/cv-2/README.md

 # Denys Vitali's CV (Vue)

 This is my CV written in Vue.
-It supercedes the [previous one](https://github.com/denysvitali/cv) (which was written in LaTeX) and includes the following features:
+It supersedes the [previous one](https://github.com/denysvitali/cv) (which was written in LaTeX) and includes the following features:

 - Dark Mode